briansmichael/n42bm.com/index.md

 knows me already knows...
 I'm planning on finishing construction on Thursday.
 (I just don't know which Thursday ;) )

 ## Build Log
 Click on the plans section in the image below to go to the build log entries for that section.
+Or navigate to the
+<a href="blog.html">blog</a> or <a href="plans_section_build_log.html">build log by plans section</a> page for an
+alternate log view.

 <div style="position: relative;">
   <img src="log/KitSummary.png" alt="Kit Summary">